 Faculty positions at the Université Paris Diderot may also be available.
 The application deadline is usually in March.
 Details are available on the LIAFA website.

 We recommend that those who may be interested in applying to such positions in order to join our team to contact us () at least two months before the deadline in order to discuss the possibilities and the application process.

+Starting dates are usually in September but can be negotiated.
 To apply please send a CV, a summary of research and names of at least three references to .
-For a starting date of January applications should be received by November 1st.
-For a starting date of September applications should be received by February 1st.
+Applications should be received by December 1st.

 PhD and Master Theses

 For PhD applicants, please contact one of the permanent members no later than spring, since scholarships are allocated just before summer.

 For Master internships, please contact permanent members individually with your CV, transcripts and a description of your research interests, at least three months before the start of the internship.